ekedonald/DevOps-Projects/17-Monitoring-Infrastructure-in-AWS/README.md

 Key aspects of CloudWatch Alarms include:

 **Thresholds and Actions**: Users can set thresholds on CloudWatch Metrics, specifying conditions that, when met or exceeded, trigger alarm states.
-When an alarm enters an alarm state, users can configure actions such as sending notifications via Amazon SNS, executing AWS Lambda functions, or auto-scaling resources.
+When an alarm enters an alarm state, users can configure actions such as sending notifications via Amazon SNS, executing AWS Lambda functions or auto-scaling resources.

 **Alarm States**: CloudWatch Alarms have three possible states: OK, INSUFFICIENT_DATA, and ALARM.
 The OK state indicates that the metric is within the defined threshold, while the ALARM state indicates that the threshold has been breached.
 The INSUFFICIENT DATA state occurs when there is not enough data to evaluate the alarm.